xLPMG/machine-learning-compilers/docs/submissions/04_code_gen.rst

 4.2.1.1 Zero Primitive Implementation
 ---------------------------------------

 The first unary primitive we implemented was the zero primitive.
 This kernel is supposed to set all elements of the output matrix to zero, while ignoring the input matrix.
 This functionality can be implemented in many different ways, but we started with the arm instruction which we had already implemented: ``STR``.
-We called this version the ``XZR``approach, because we are using the ``XZR`` (and sometimes ``WZR``) register to store the zero value in the output matrix.
-The limitation here is that the ``XZR`` is only 64 bits wide, which means that we can only set zero for 2 FP32 values at once.
+We called this version the ``XZR`` approach, because we are using the ``XZR`` (and sometimes ``WZR``) register to store zeroes in the output matrix.
+The limitation here is that the ``XZR`` is only 64 bits wide, which means that we can only set 2 FP32 values to zero at once.
 To improve this, we implemented a second version that uses ``Neon`` instructions.
 We first create a zero register using the ``EOR`` instruction (eg. ``eor v31.16b, v31.16b, v31.16b`` sets ``v31`` to zero) and then use ``STP`` to zero 8 FP32 values at once.
 This version is called the ``EOR`` approach.

 .. literalinclude:: ../../src/kernels/unary/zero_primitive_xzr.cpp
     :language: cpp